DinkyToyz/wtmcsServiceDispatcher/docs/1.1/_OptionsStandardServices.md

   All buildings in the same district as a service building are considered to be in it's range.

 - **Dispatch by building range**:
   All buildings within a certain distance from a service building are considered to be in it's range.
 The distance is a property of the building asset.
+(But can also be adjusted with the [Service Radius Adjuster](http://steamcommunity.com/sharedfiles/filedetails/?id=785237088) mod.)

 - **Send out spare {{ include.vehicles }}**:
   When to send out new vehicles from the service building instead of sending one that's already driving.